mjenior/promptpal/README.md

 ### Chain of Thought Tracking

 This feature helps guide the model's response by breaking down the steps in complex reasoning tasks.
 The --thought flag enables the tool to append "chain of thought" prompts to ensure more detailed responses.
-It is [True] by default and automatically added to the default assistant, combio, and invest system role prompts.
+It is [True] by default and automatically added to the default assistant, combio, developer, and invest system role prompts.
 The chain of thought flag will prompt the model to provide a step-by-step explanation or breakdown of reasoning, which can be especially useful in educational or technical explanations.
 It also helps mitigate the occurence of hallucinations.

 Example:
 ```bash